What is CaRMS?

 The Canadian Resident Matching Service (CaRMS) uses a transparent process run by an algorithm to match clinical residents to universities.

 How Does it Work?

-Once the program has completed in-person interviews, the program director ranks their top candidates.
+Once the program has completed interviews, the program director ranks their top candidates.
 Like your CaRMS list, they will place the name of their preferred candidates at the top of their CaRMS match list.